Open edX

 OpenEdX is an open-source product that provides a cheap and easy way to perform online trainings.
 In-person trainings can be expensive, difficult to coordinate, and sometimes not possible due to various circumstantial factors.
 When in-person trainings are not the best option, OpenEdX provides a cheaper, easier way to transmit important information to partners, in a way that allows for greater reach, and to continue conducting trainings over a longer period of time.

 Because the application is an online learning platform and quite substantial, the hosting for the site can cost $150-$300 a month (for smaller use cases, it may be possible to use a slightly cheaper hosting configuration).
-For internal teams, the NDI tech team can help cover some of these costs depending on the situation.
+NDI hosts an instance of Open edX for internal use and for use in programs.
+New "microsites" can be configured on the platform with no recurring long-term costs.

 Technical capacity required

 There are several ways to get OpenEdX.
-Certain organizations offer full hosting of the applications.
-Appsembler’s Tahoe is a simplified version of OpenEdX that they host.
+Certain organizations offer full hosting of the application for a subscription fee.
+Appsembler’s Tahoe, for example, is a simplified version of OpenEdX that they host.
 The OpenEdX platform is open-source, and so it can also be hosted by anyone with the proper technical skills.
 Given the complexities of the application itself however, even for those with technical backgrounds NDI still recommends looking into contracting a vendor to help provide support for the application.
 A list of OpenEdX vendors with various skillsets can be found here.
 NDI can provide advice to internal teams on selecting a vendor or providing support.
 NDI also has an internally hosted instance of OpenEdX, and in certain cases can provide internal teams with a copy of the application to use.

 Level of effort to implement